Flexible working - it’s certainly in demand: a study by ADP reported found that 60% of UK employees would like to work flexibly.

 Flexible working policies vary from business to business; what’s right for you may not be an option for other organisations.

 You need to adapt your flexible working policy to support the way you want your business to operate.
+Keep in mind employees can now request flexible working from day one, and can make 2 formal flexible working requests within 12 months, along with other legislative updates.

 So what needs to be included?
 Let's take a look at some key components of a successful flexible working policy: